yorkwmsoe/canvascapture/canvas-capture/README.md

 ## Installation

-from the root directory not `packages/@canvas-capture`
+from the root directory not `canvas-capture`

 ```bash
 pnpm install